XVARY Composite Score

 this would pressure the case for reaching the $45M 2026 revenue estimate and make a $7B market cap harder to defend.

-the Quantum Circuits acquisition is very large relative to the business
+The Quantum Circuits acquisition is very large relative to the business

 D-Wave paid $300M in stock and $250M in cash in January 2026.
 That's a $550M transaction against just $25M of annual revenue.
 Integration risk is not a side note here.
 It is the note.